CastawayLabs/dproxy.js/readme.md

 How it works
 ------------

-Requriements
+> .. it just does .. __this section isn't complete :)__

+Requirements
 ------------

-If you want to use SSL.
-SNI was recently introduced into TLS, therefore you must use the `node v0.11.x` version.
+- `node v0.11.x` if you want to use SSL, as SNI was recently introduced into the TLS module.
+- `lib/credentials.js` file (copy from `lib/credentials-test.js`) and customise to your liking

 Features:
 ---------

 - [x] Production-tested at NodeGear
 - [x] SSL Termination
+- [ ] SSL Redirect
 - [x] Load Balancing
 - [x] Dynamic Routing
 - [x] HTTP-ready
 - [x] HTTPs-ready
 - [x] TCP, Websocket, TLS support
-- [ ] Request Statistics (read below)
+- [ ] Request Statistics (read Request Analytics section)

 Basically any tcp requests that share hostname in the first few lines will get properly proxied to the target application.

-Unlike nginx or node-http-proxy, this is capable of proxying just about anything, dynamically.
+Unlike `nginx` or `node-http-proxy`, this is capable of proxying just about anything that is TCP, dynamically and without configuration files.

 Redis
 -----
 - HASH `proxy:domain_ssl_{hostname}`
 - HASH `proxy:domain_details_{hostname}`
+- SET  `proxy:domain_members_{hostname}`

 **Setup**